demogitjava/GUI-ServerPanel-Docker/README.md

 Tab JRemoteDesktop
 SIMPLE Java RMI SERVER

+Over a simple vpn connection the remoteDesktop is available and working.

 The Server starts on default port 3389 without username and password or authentication over a sip server but a implementation is possible for security.

 ------------------------------------------------